EMODnet/EMODnet-Biology-thermal-traits/README.md

   group_by(AphiaID) %>%
   do(get_worms_fgrp(AphiaID = .$AphiaID))
 ```
-Count the number of species within each function group for each life stage ####
+Count the number of species within each function group for each life stage:
 ```R
 count(species_attr, adult)
 # adult     n